The Top 5 Native Ad Platforms For Advertisers And Publishers to Profit

 For example, you may want to blacklist ad placements that suck up your budget and don't convert.
 This can help you "trim the fat" within your campaign that isn't yielding results.
 Another way to scale native advertising is to whitelist ad placements or increase your bids on placements you know are effective.
 This can help you maximize your reach and ensure your budget is used for the most successful placements.

-Native Ad Platforms Channels
+Native Advertising Platforms Channels

 Taboola is another popular native ad platform that partners with publishers to place ads on their sites.
 These native ads platforms push ads designed to look like standard articles or videos, but they often promote a product or service.